tanvi1053/SecureProgramming/README.md

 The files labelled "Vulnerable" contain 4 intentional code vulnerabilities that have been omitted in the "Final" versions.
 Please run vulnerable code in a safe virtual environment!

+"Cryptography.py" contains all the cryptographic aspects of the server and client code.
+This includes the encryption and RSA aspects of the protocol.
+It is most efficient to construct Cryptography.py as a modular independent component as this facilitates seamless maintenance, testability, modification, and integration.

 # To run the uploaded files:

 1. Download the latest version of Python onto your machine if you do not already have it.